andyresta/push-notification-socketio-php/README.md

 # push-notification-socketio-php
+Now you can integrate socket io with PHP, i'm using ElephantIO PHP to send into server.js socket io. if you newbie to use socket.io, you should to install Socket.IO at the first using node.js, NPM, don't forget to install express.

+This server can handle when you send message to target user, but he is offline. don't worry, the target still receive your message when he's put online sometime.

 ## Start The Server
-Now you can integrate socket io with PHP, i'm using ElephantIO PHP to send into server.js socket io. if you newbie to use socket.io, you should to install Socket.IO at the first using node.js and NPM. just start your server like this command
+just start your server like this command
 ```
 node server.js